Anschluss: Popularity of the Anschluss

+On the contrary, Austrian historian Gerhard Botz argues that the Nazis did not falsify the results of the referendum and assumes that the "yes"-votes were in the range of 90 to 99 percent.
+In addition to the takeover of power that had already taken place and the intimidation of the population through terror, Botz identifies five further factors as decisive for the outcome of the “plebiscite”.
+First, Cardinal Innitzer's and Karl Renner's declarations opened the National Socialists inroads to the Catholic-conservative and socialist camps, which together comprised two-thirds of the population.
+Second, including many unemployed people in the German unemployment insurance program and recruiting them for vacant positions following the expulsion of their Jewish neighbors raised hopes that National Socialism would fulfill its social policy promises.
+Third, National Socialist propaganda powerfully emphasized that unemployment was all but eliminated in the old Reich and appealed to nationalist sentiments while building up an internal enemy through anti-Semitism.
+Fourth, the propaganda campaign was highly developed and therefore successful.
+Fifth, the National Socialists managed to reorganize their party, which helped bring about the plebiscite so quickly.
+According to Botz, this resulted in a strong mobilization of the population on the broadest possible basis, leading to the 99 percent result.

 The newly installed Nazis, within two days, transferred power to Germany, and Wehrmacht troops entered Austria to enforce the Anschluss.
 The Nazis held a controlled plebiscite (Volksabstimmung) in the whole Reich within the following month, asking the people to ratify the fait accompli, and claimed that 99.7561% of the votes cast in Austria were in favor.

 Although the Allies were committed to upholding the terms of the Treaty of Versailles and those of St. Germain, which specifically prohibited the union of Austria and Germany, their reaction was only verbal and moderate.
-No military confrontation took place, and even the strongest voices against the annexation, particularly Fascist Italy, France, and Britain (the "Stresa Front") remained at peace.
+No military confrontation took place, and even the strongest voices against the annexation, particularly, France, and Great Britain remained at peace.
 The loudest verbal protest was voiced by the government of Mexico.